Charles d'Orléans, Duke of Penthièvre

-Prince Charles d'Orléans, Duke of Penthièvre (Charles Ferdinand Louis Philippe Emmanuel; 1 January 1820 – 25 July 1828) was the eighth child of the Duke and Duchess of Orléans, future Louis Philippe I and la Reine Marie Amélie.
-He was created Duke of Penthièvre, a title previously held by his great grandfather.
+Charles d'Orléans, Duke of Penthièvre (Charles Ferdinand Louis Philippe Emmanuel; 1 January 1820 – 25 July 1828) was the eighth child of the Duke and Duchess of Orléans, future Louis Philippe I and la Reine Marie Amélie.
+He was created Duke of Penthièvre, a title previously held by his great-grandfather.

 Biography

 Charles d'Orléans was born at the Palais Royal in Paris, the official city residence of the Orléans family since 1692.
 Inside his family, he was nicknamed Pimpin.